Snorkeling in the Cayman Islands

-We have the fortune of living on an island, world renowned for the beauty of our colorful coral reefs and the abundance and diversity of marine life.
+We have the fortune of living on an island, world renowned for the beauty of its colorful coral reefs and the abundance and diversity of marine life.
 We’ll take you to our hidden snorkel spots where you can dive into the warm crystal waters and explore the flurry of activity up close.
 Our crew have an abundance of knowledge about all things living underwater and love sharing it with guests, so be sure to ask plenty of questions!
 We provide all the gear you need; snorkels, masks, fins and snorkel vests.

 Where can you snorkel on our boat charter?

 Our Coral Reef stretches all along the North, East and South side of the island.
 It separates the open Caribbean Sea from the shallow waters of the North Sound.
 This shallow body of water is sheltered by this magnificent reef that protects our snorkel areas from large rolling waves, making the waters much calmer for us in the bay.

 Coral Gardens is a located in various locations about 200 yards south of the coral reef.
 If seeing tropical fish is your thing, this is the place for you!
 Coral Gardens is home to huge variety of tropical fish and sometimes you’ll find a resident green moray eel hanging out below.
 This is a great option for young kids as we can back the boat right up to the coral heads which are only in 8-10ft of water.
 This means you can start enjoying the company of hundreds of fish the second you hit the water!

 The clarity of Rum Point Reef is usually excellent since it is at the point of water exchange from the open sea.
 Here you will find what appears to be large boulders, but are in fact large coral colonies teeming with life.